Ride the Trams

 5. Glory Mine

-If you are a wheelchair user and cannot access our main fleet of trams, we do have an Access Tram (Berlin 3006), which has an appropriate platform for your wheelchair.
-This currently runs on Tuesdays and Saturdays if requested at least one week in advance.
-Please email: email@example.com to request this.
-Please note, emails are answered during office hours only Monday – Friday 09.00am – 4.00pm.
+If you are a wheelchair user or mobility impaired and cannot access our main fleet of trams, we do have an Access Tram (Berlin 3006), which has an appropriate platform for your wheelchair.
+This currently runs on most days (subject to crew availability) if requested at least one week in advance.
+Please email: email@example.com to request this and state your arrival time and number requiring the tram.